Shubhkirti24/JobDashboard/README.md

-# JobDashboard
+# AGC2 : Creating a Job and skill mapping dashboard using Tableau and the ONET database (2022)

+The main aim of this project was to create an interactive Tableau dashboard using the ONET data to visualise the current employment characterics in the USA, based on parameters such as Age, Location, Skills, Knowledge, Education, Experience, etc.

-AGC2 : Creating a Job and skill mapping dashboard using Tableau and the ONET database The O*NET Database is a collection of occupational information that is designed to support job seekers, employers, and workforce development professionals.
+The O*NET Database is a collection of occupational information that is designed to support job seekers, employers, and workforce development professionals.
 The database contains a variety of individual files, each of which provides different types of information about different aspects of the labor market.

 The Occupation Data file contains detailed information on over 1,000 occupations, including job requirements, work activities, and skills.
 The Abilities Data file provides information on the abilities that are required for different occupations, while the Interests Data file provides information on the interests that are commonly associated with different careers.